iNavFlight/inav/docs/Rx.md

 #### Wiring

 Signal pin on receiver (labeled "S") must be wired to a **UART TX** pin on the FC.
 Voltage can be 3.3V (4.0V for SPM4651T) to 8.4V.
-You are advised not to use a hardware inverted UART.
+On some F4 FCs, the TX pin may have a signal inverter (such as for S.Port).
+Make sure this isn't the case for the pin you intend to use.

 #### Configuration